datacenter/acitoolkit/docs/source/acitoolkit.aciphysobject.rst

 --------------------
 Future work items to be added to aciphysobject include:

-* Add a stats sub-object.
-This object would provide access to all the relevant statistics gathered by the system.
-An example syntax of its use would be something like:

-    >>> interface.stats.get()

-   >>> counter = interface.stats('foobar')

 * Add an events sub-oject.
 This would work similarly to the stats object.